larsderidder/context-lens/README.md

 I kept wondering why my Claude Code sessions got so expensive.
 I couldn't find a tool that showed me what was exactly in the context window.
 So I built one.

-Turns out the "conversation" between you and your AI agent is a tiny fraction of what the model actually processes.
-Most of it is tool definitions, file contents, and internal bookkeeping you never see.
-Who knew.
-Interesting stuff!

 Zero dependencies.
 Sits between your tool and the API, captures everything, gives you a web UI to explore it.
 I've tested with Claude, Codex and Aider.

 ![Context Lens UI](screenshot-overview.png)